nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biocompatible:** Pertaining to the property of a material being compatible with living systems.

-### Expanded Definition and Usage\nBiocompatible materials are essential in modern medicine, enabling the safe implantation and integration of devices and materials within the human body.
+### Expanded Definition and Usage:
+Biocompatible materials are essential in modern medicine, enabling the safe implantation and integration of devices and materials within the human body.
 They are engineered to interact harmoniously with biological tissues, supporting functions like structural support, drug delivery, and tissue regeneration without eliciting significant immune or inflammatory responses.
 The choice of biocompatible material depends on the specific medical application, required interactions with the body, and the material's mechanical and chemical properties.

 These materials are rigorously tested for safety and effectiveness, and their development involves interdisciplinary knowledge across fields like material science, biology, and engineering.
 Innovations in biocompatible materials continue to enhance the capabilities of medical devices and treatments, improving patient outcomes and expanding the possibilities of medical interventions.